 Also Read: 5 Ways to Minimize Tax on Your Investments

-Donating appreciated securities instead of cash can be a very efficient way to maximize the support for your chosen charity and your financial benefit from the donation, assuming you can itemize your deductions.
+Donating appreciated securities instead of cash can be a very efficient way to maximize the support for your chosen charity and your financial benefit from the donation, if you can itemize your deductions.
 Since the securities are donated directly to the public charity, the taxpayer does not incur long-term capital gains taxes as they would if the security was sold to raise cash for the donation.
 Work with your financial advisor and CPA to identify whether any securities in your portfolio may be candidates for this strategy and to understand the potential tax impacts.

 Infographic: How Much Charitable Donations Will Reduce Taxes